siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 | after 10 years | 50 | 40 + max.
 24 |

 *"+ max 24"* describes the number of *HOURLY Timeline Snapshot* created until the time when the `snapper-cleanup.timer` becomes active.
 The very first *Timeline Snapshot* vagabonds for at least ten years and one day in our file system.
 Who would want to reset their production system to this snapshot and keep all the data for so long?
-Note: Snappers and snapshots are not a means of backing up data.
+Note: Snapper and snapshots are not a means of backing up data.
 They enable the prompt resetting of the system in case of occurring errors or actions triggered by us with unintended effects.

 For these reasons we generate a new configuration template from the file `/usr/share/snapper/config-templates/default` with the values of the column *"user "* from the table *"Snapper Configuration "* shown above and save it under the name `user`.
 Then we create the configuration for our subvolume `@data`.